ando2022/Lifegenix/README.md

 ---

-**LifeGenix** - Personalized longevity smoothies, scientifically optimized for your health goals.
+**Xova** - Personalized longevity smoothies, scientifically optimized for your health goals.